 Drive On The Autobahn

 The fastest you can legally drive on a U.S. highway is on a 41-mile stretch of toll road between San Antonio and Austin, Texas.
 There, you can open her up to 85 mph without worrying about getting pulled over.
-Thing is, there are plenty of cars in the U.S. capable of hitting almost twice that speed.
-Next time you’re in Germany, rent yourself a 2017 Audi R8 — the fastest series production Audi of all time — and head to the autobahn, where ordinarily there are no speed limits, and take it to the max: A scorching 200.7mph.
-If you have a chronic need for speed, invest in one of these 14 Sports Cars to Buy Now when you get back home.
+The thing is, there are plenty of cars in the U.S. capable of hitting almost twice that speed.
+Next time you’re in Germany, rent yourself a 2017 Audi R8—the fastest series production Audi of all time—and head to the autobahn, where ordinarily there are no speed limits, and take it to the max: A scorching 200.7mph.
+And you’re feeling the need to simply cruise, check out the 40 Roads Everyone Should Drive By Age 40.

 Trek the Inca Trail